-Palmer Ley's is 50 acres of former arable field purchased by Oxford Botanic Garden in 2006.
-Approximately 20 acres of this has been planted with 13,000 native tree species, including oak, lime, ash, hornbeam, beech, yew and native sorbus.
-The remaining 30 acres (named 'Pylon Meadow') have been set aside as the focus of a restoration effort to produce a species-rich meadow similar to that of the Arboretum's adjacent semi-natural grassland.
+Palmer’s Leys is 50 acres of former arable field purchased by Oxford Botanic Garden in 2006.
+Approximately 20 acres of this has been planted with 13,000 native tree species, including oak, lime, ash, hornbeam, beech, yew and native whitebeam.
+The remaining 30 acres have been set aside as the focus of a restoration effort to produce a species-rich meadow similar to that of the Arboretum's adjacent semi-natural grassland.

 Seeds were harvested from Pylon Meadow and supplemented with additional species from a commercial seed mix.
 An area of approximately 8.5 acres, was ploughed and sown in the autumn of 2008; a further 9 acres was ploughed and sown in the spring of 2010; and the final 12.5 acres were ploughed and sown in the autumn of 2010.
 Senior Arborist, Guy Horwood, explains this process in the video below.